-I received an email from the father of one of my students who was in my coding camp this past summer.
+A few summers ago, I received an email from the father of one of my students who was in my coding camp.
 I got it at the end of the day when I was settling back in to do some late night grading.
-As a college professor, we get to influence students in so many ways.
+As a college professor, we get to influence students in so many positive ways.

-But when we also get to impact parents too, it makes you aware of how incredibly empowering and influential education really is.
+On occasion, we also get to impact parents too and it makes you aware of how incredibly empowering and influential education really is.
 And if it is education wrapped around coding, that is even better!

 When I opened the email and began to read it, the biggest smile began to stretch across my face.
 WOW.
 A father of one of my coding camp students wanted to tell me what transpired this past summer.
 (I share part of the quote but kept out his name even though his dad let me use this as a testimonial):